 The zoning adjustment was made taking into consideration the zoning of the subject.
-All sales were inferior and required positive adjustments.
+All sales were similar and did not require an adjustment.

 Corner/Interior

 The corner/interior adjustment was made taking into consideration the interior location of the subject.
 Sale 1 was superior and required a negative adjustment.
 Sales 2 and 3 were similar and did not require an adjustment.